photo of industrial site that is part of Louisana's "cancer alley"

 Can you have “hope” in a theory?
 Or is that too much like having “faith” in a theory?

 And as for me?
-Well, it’s probably telling that I chose to pick a meta-analysis that detects a pulse.
 I am keen to continue thinking & writing about the fear of death.
 But I feel like I’ve learnt an important lesson about treating books about theories as sacred texts of quasi-belief systems.
 They are not the same, and thank Zeus for that.

 Quote Post: George Bernard Shaw